CrowdHailer/just-job/README.md

 We will switchover to using interactors as they become available.

-6. Add id to task so that we do not need to pass task objects to the delivery mechanism
+6. Add id to task so that we do not need to pass task objects to the delivery mechanism repository needs to assign id when adding task

 ## Install